-Storage is provided by the cupboards, lockers and within the settee bases.
+Storage is provided by the cupboards, lockers and within the seat bases.
+Additional storage is available in the overcab shelving area and various small pockets around the vehicle.

-Heavy items must not be stored in any overhead locker, or any storage area from which they could come free and cause injury to the occupants.
-Ensure all cupboards are securely fastened before moving off (ie that the push buttons are in the 'locked' position).
+Heavy items must not be stored in any overhead locker, nor in any storage area from which they could come free and cause injury to the occupants of the vehicle.
+Ensure all cupboards are securely fastened before moving off (i.e. that the push buttons are in the 'locked' position).

-Ensure that articles stowed below the cab seats will not come loose when the vehicle is being driven.
+Ensure any articles stowed below the cab seats will not come loose when the vehicle is being driven.